VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Introduction

-To better inherit the advantages of bridge generative models on speech enhancement tasks in the data domain,~\textit{e.g.}, bandwidth extension in the waveform domain~\citep{bridgesr}, within LBMs, a natural idea is to preserve the characteristics in data space into latent representations.
-Motivated by this, we develop an \textit{energy-preserving variational autoencoder (EP-VAE)} to achieve stronger consistency between the waveform and latent space than vanilla VAE~\citep{vae,stableaudio}.
+To better inherit the advantages of bridge generative models on speech enhancement tasks in the data domain within LBMs, a natural idea is to preserve the characteristics in data space into latent representations.
+Motivated by this, we develop an \textit{energy-preserving variational autoencoder (EP-VAE)} to achieve stronger consistency between the waveform and latent space than vanilla VAE~\citep{vae}.
 Specifically, we modify the VAE training objective, requiring a linear scaling operation in the latent space to be manifested in the decoded waveform space.
-In comparison with vanilla VAE that regularizes data reconstruction in a single scale, EP-VAE introduces reconstruction regularization over varying energy levels, thus improving the waveform-latent consistency and resulting in a more structural latent space~\citep{kouzelis2025eq, yao2025reconstruction, skorokhodov2025improving, yu2024representation} for LBM modeling.
+In comparison with vanilla VAE that regularizes data reconstruction in a single scale, EP-VAE introduces reconstruction regularization over varying energy levels, naturally improving the waveform-latent consistency and resulting in a more structural latent space~\citep{kouzelis2025eq, yao2025reconstruction, skorokhodov2025improving, yu2024representation} for LBM modeling.

 Moreover, considering the difficulty of reconstructing the HQ target from distinctively different LQ priors caused by flexible degradation methods, such as noise, down-sampling, clipping, reverberation, vocal effects, and their random combinations~\citep{anyenhance, universe, scheibler_universalpp_2024}, we propose~\textit{a joint neural prior}, further enhancing the prior distribution of LBM.
 In detail, given the waveform encoder pre-trained by EP-VAE, we replace the reference signal from the LQ prior to the HQ target, enabling the encoder to uniformly reduce the distance between each LQ prior and the HQ target in the latent space.
 Similar to bridge models outperforming diffusion models when an informative prior is provided~\citep{bridgetts,wang2024framebridge,bridgesr}, a joint neural prior enhances LBM-based GSR by further alleviating the~\textit{LQ-to-HQ} generation burden.